-Fall vegetable gardens start as early as July, with early to mid-August being the peak time.
+Fall vegetable gardens start as early as July, with early to mid-August being the peak time to plant.

 The cooler weather in the fall is perfect for growing many types of vegetables, specifically those that grow well in cooler weather.
 Plant seedlings of broccoli, cauliflower, cabbage, and lettuce (head, romaine, and bibb) by mid-August and harvest in October and November.
 Seeds of carrots, green beans, peas, winter radish, turnips, kale, and collards can be sown as early as July and up through mid-August.
 Crops of leaf lettuce, spinach, and radish can be sown anytime in August and early September and will mature before winter.